Black-Box Detection of Language Model Watermarks: Estimating Scheme Parameters

 \paragraph{Experimental results} We computed the estimator for $\delta$ on the LeftHash variant with $\gamma=0.25$ and varying $\delta$ from 0 to 4.
 The results are shown in \cref{fig:delta_estimation_kgw}, with the 95\% confidence intervals reflecting the sampling error.
 The estimator successfully estimates $\delta$ for all models with a sufficient number of samples, using only the estimated output probabilities of the model.
 It is also consistent across all models tested, suggesting that the model assumptions in \cref{eq:model_assumption_KGW} are met in practice.

 Estimating the context size for Red-Green schemes requires performing a new attack once the model is flagged as watermarked.
 We estimate the context size for three different models (\textsc{Mistral-7B}, \textsc{Llama2-13B} and \textsc{Llama2-70B}) using LeftHash with $\delta = 2$ and $\gamma = 0.25$.
 The estimation process requires an additional 5,000 queries, and the estimator successfully determines the context size for all models.
 However, the estimator is less robust on the SelfHash variant due to the self-seeding algorithm, which leads to higher probabilities for tokens in $\Sigma$ being in the green vocabulary, and thus diminishes the perturbation's significance and resulting in false negatives in Mood's test.
 Therefore, the procedure stated above produces a lower bound for the context size.
 To mitigate this issue, we use the estimator across 10 different $t_2$ and then consider the median of the $10$ estimators as our final estimator.
 This estimator applied on the SelfHash variant with $\delta = 2$ and $\gamma = 0.25$ is successful on all three models.
-It also does not change the results on LeftHash and can be used as a more robust estimator for $h$ in all cases, when the additional cost of $50,000$ queries is not prohibitive.
+It also does not change the results on LeftHash and can be used as a more robust estimator for $h$ in all cases, when the additional cost of $50,000$ queries is not prohibitive. \reb{In \cref{fig:context_estimation}, we see that for both LeftHash $h=2$ and LeftHash $h=3$, the distribution of each logit estimator \(\hat{l}_{t_1,d,d',H}\) with respect to $d'$ changes significantly when $H$ exceeds $h$.
+The $H$ at which this abrupt change in distribution occurs corresponds to the estimator $\hat{h}$ and matches the actual value of $h$.}